Best Mattress Foundations

 Overall Thoughts:

-The Eastman Platform Bed Base from PlushBeds has an elegant, high-end platform design.
+The Eastman Platform Bed Base from PlushBeds is one of our favorite options because of its high-end platform design.

-Handcrafted from solid plywood, the bed base is durable and should resist any signs of wear, such as warping.
-A lush fabric frame adds softness and texture to your sleep environment.
+Handcrafted from solid plywood, the bed base is made to be durable and should resist any signs of wear, such as warping.
+The lush fabric frame will add softness and texture to your sleep environment.
 The bed base features additional built-in center base bars for extra stability.
-This robust and reliable construction can hold up to 1000 lbs, making it an excellent choice for couples.
+This robust and reliable construction can hold up to 1000 lbs, making it an excellent choice for couples and heavyweight sleepers.

 You can choose from up to five premium linen-look fabric options in an on-trend accent color and deep and light modern neutrals.
 You can also opt for a matching Carlisle or Hennessy designer headboard sold separately.
 The frame has been heat-treated to offer a maximum amount of support.
 Heat treatment also prevents the wood from absorbing moisture, which could cause lasting harm to your foundation.

-PlushBeds offers free ground shipping throughout the contiguous U.S. Each bed base includes a 15-year warranty against structural defects.
+PlushBeds offers free ground shipping throughout the contiguous U.S. Their bed bases are normally priced at $500 for a queen model.
+While these products aren't returnable, each purchase includes a 15-year warranty against structural defects.

 What We Like